 Zyvox Drug Interactions

-Taking Zyvox with amphetamines and other stimulants can cause dangerous side effects, such as severe hypertension (high blood pressure) or serotonin syndrome, a potentially life-threatening reaction.
-If you take these drugs together, your healthcare provider should monitor you more closely.
+Combining Zyvox with cyclobenzaprine may increase your risk of dangerous side effects, such as severe hypertension (high blood pressure) or serotonin syndrome, a potentially life-threatening reaction (see Zyvox Warnings and Precautions).
+If you take these drugs together, your healthcare provider will need to monitor you more closely.